PapaDaCodr/PapaDaCodr/README.md

 ## About Me

-- 🔭 I'm currently working on quiz applications and pharmacy management systems
 - 🌱 I'm learning more about TypeScript, React, and Data Structures & Algorithms
 - 🎯 2025 Goals: Contribute more to Open Source projects and expand my knowledge in Computer Vison
 - ⚡ Fun fact: I enjoy exploring new technologies